Chiral cat code: Enhanced error correction induced by higher-order nonlinearities: Model and working principle

 Here, $\Delta$ is the pump-to-cavity detuning, $K_2 $ is the Kerr term describing boson-boson interaction, and $K_3 $ is the first higher-order correction describing three-body processes.
 Higher-order nonlinearities, of the form $K_n (\hat{a}^\dagger)^{n} a^{n}$, can also be included.
 This Hamiltonian typically emerges when developing the sinusoidal potential of nonlinear superconducting elements based on Josephson junctions, such as SQUIDs and SNAILs \cite{Blais2021}.
 Normally, $K_2$ dominates over other nonlinearities, which are in many cases neglected.

-Moreover, the system is subject to the action of the environment, whose action can be described by the Lindblad master equation:
+The system is subject to the action of the environment, whose effect can be described by the Lindblad master equation:

-Here, $\kappa_2$ is the rate of two-photon dissipation, $\kappa_1$ is the single photon loss rate, and $\kappa_{\phi}$ is the dephasing rate.
+Here, $\kappa_1$ is the single photon loss rate, $\kappa_2$ is the rate of two-photon dissipation, and $\kappa_{\phi}$ is the dephasing rate.
 While $\kappa_1$ and $\kappa_{\phi}$ tend to be determined by the design and fabrication of the device, $\kappa_2$ can be obtained by reservoir engineering.
 Typically, a second mode characterized by large photon loss rate, called the buffer, is used to tune two-photon dissipation \cite{leghtas2015}.
-Here and in the following, we will consider a Kerr-dominated confinement, assuming $\abs{K_2} \gg \kappa_2>0$.
+Here and in the following, we will consider a Kerr-dominated hybrid confinement, assuming $\abs{K_2} \gg \kappa_2>0$.
 Furthermore, we will consider configurations with large $\kappa_{\phi}$, imagining concatenated architectures of highly-nonlinear and driven elements, where dephasing is expected to be further increased \cite{Putterman2025} with respect to that of a single component.